What Does Digital Transformation in Banking Really Mean?

 Traditional customer journey or sales pipeline often starts with marketing building leads, transferring those leads over to sales, and then transferring those sales over to customer service.
 An individual must go through several departments before they ever receive a product or service, resulting in a disjointed and disconnected or often impersonal result.

+Digital transformation in banking allows you to create a more cohesive and personal digital customer journey.
 Creating a digital customer journey means taking steps to integrate everything into a single online platform so that the customer is handled through the same tooling, sometimes by the same people, and with the same information throughout the process.
 Here, practices like changing how teams are organized, integrating technical people into sales teams, and possibly merging marketing and retail into the same team can help a great deal.

 The most important aspect of digitizing the customer journey is that the customers are moved seamlessly from marketing to sales as part of an online application for financing through in-app billing, all the way to customer support, directly in the app.
 Achieving this means mapping the customer journey and building tools and applications around it, with a focus on specific critical points.
 For example, a digitized customer journey allows a customer to click on an ad, sign up for an account online, receive tutorials and on-boarding information through their app, receive automated loan decisions, and pay bills or send funds online.

-This sort of digitization in banking means understanding customer wants and needs and investing in those wants and needs.
+This sort of digital transformation in banking means understanding customer wants and needs and investing in those wants and needs.
 However, it will save you money in the long-term as it improves customer satisfaction, frees up staff for value-added activities such as relationship building, and eventually saves time by automating processes.

-Digitalization and Big Data in Banking
+Digitalization and Big Data in Banking Digital Transformation

 Modern banks have more data than ever before.
 The more digital services you offer, the more data you automatically collect.
 This data allows you to take huge steps in terms of updating and managing your operational model, your customer service, and even your business strategy.
 Data allows you to understand customers in new ways, using that information to identify opportunities, optimize products and services, and automate solutions.

-A Focus on Change
+A Focus on Change with Bank Digital Transformation

-This can mean that true digital transformation requires changing the organization from the inside out, focusing not on outward services like online portals and chatbots, but rather on how the organization reacts to change.
+This can mean that true digital transformation in banking requires changing the organization from the inside out, focusing not on outward services like online portals and chatbots, but rather on how the organization reacts to change.
 You will need both to become and maintain a truly digital organization.